Why are we providing this notice?

 Our legitimate interests in conducting our business in a proper manner.

-To administer and maintain our website we may record and monitor your use of our website which may include analysing your use of our website.
+To administer and maintain our website we may record and monitor your use of our website which, may include analysing your use of our website.

-Our legitimate interests in studying how our services are used, keeping our website updated and relevant, to develop our business and inform our marketing strategy.
+Either your consent (for example, where we require your consent for the optional cookies that we use) or our legitimate interests in studying how our services are used, keeping our website updated and relevant, to develop our business and inform our marketing strategy.

 In addition to the uses above, please note that we may also process your information where we are required by law to do so or if we reasonably believe that it is necessary to protect our rights and/or to comply with judicial or regulatory proceedings, a court order or other legal process.